 One idea is plan a “worry period” during which you can address your worries, and to postpone them until that designated time.

 Another technique suggested by psychologist Frank Lawlis is to “erase” negative thoughts by moving your eyes side to side as if erasing a whiteboard.
 This helps you focus on something else and breaks the train of thought.

 Many sleep experts recommend removing or covering clocks in the bedroom so you aren’t stressing about minutes of sleep you’re losing.
 Instead of focusing on falling asleep, focus instead on deep relaxation (using the above techniques) to reduce pressure on yourself.

-Sleep is an important and vital function, and the best way to get good rest is implement good sleep hygiene practices, try to maintain a consistent evening routine and sleep wake times, and to expect that sometimes, issues will pop up.
+Sleep is an important and vital function, and the best way to get good rest is to implement good sleep hygiene practices, try to maintain a consistent evening routine and sleep-wake times, and to expect that sometimes, issues will pop up.